What is the Write-a-thon?

 What support does Clarion West provide Write-a-thon writers for fundraising?

-We provide a welcome kit with flyers you can print out and post, email and blog post templates, and tips and tricks for fundraising.
-We also provide a personalized profile page where you can write about your goals, your progress, and anything you’d like to offer your sponsors.
+We provide a personalized profile page where you can write about your goals, your progress, and anything you’d like to offer your sponsors.
+We also have flyers you can customize, print out, and post, and tips and tricks for fundraising.

 How will I know if someone has donated to support me?